etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-testcases/how-to-create-junit-testcases.md

 Now, you are ready to work with test cases.

-##  Creating the testcase
+##  Creating the test case

 ###  Inheriting from OBBaseTest

-All the core testcases are subclasses from `OBBaseTest`. (org.openbravo.test.base.OBBaseTest).
+All the core test cases are subclasses from `OBBaseTest`. (org.openbravo.test.base.OBBaseTest).
 This class handles all the necessary steps to initialize the Data Access Layer, takes care of transaction handling and provides a set of utilities (methods) for working with the Openbravo context (OBContext).

 !!! info
     When writing test cases for Etendo that involve dependency injection or require the execution of DAL event observers, it is recommended to extend `org.openbravo.base.weld.test.WeldBaseTest` instead of `org.openbravo.test.base.OBBaseTest`.